richafnu/Viva/Viva/glint/setup/custom-question-benchmark.md

 ms.date: 02/14/2025
 ---

-# Link custom survey questions to Viva Glint benchmarks
+# Link custom questions to Viva Glint benchmarks

 As a Microsoft Viva Glint Administrator, associate custom questions with Viva Glint benchmark suites so that users still have a point of comparison in reporting.